RDU - WAS

 The average price of all round-trip flights from Raleigh to Washington, D.C. clicked on KAYAK for each day over the last 12 months.

 When flying from Raleigh to Washington, D.C., you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
-For your return to Raleigh, you’ll find the best rates on Wednesdays and the most expensive ones on Tuesdays.
+For your return to Raleigh, you’ll find the best rates on Saturdays and the most expensive ones on Tuesdays.

 What is the cheapest month to fly from Raleigh to Washington, D.C.?